 An employee handbook or manual that includes a statement about employees becoming permanent after a certain probationary period

 A statement made by a supervisor during the hiring or evaluation process that creates a promise or condition that the employee can be terminated only for good cause

 The meaning of “good cause” is determined by the jurisdiction’s laws and the specific facts of the case.
 Generally, it means that employment can be ended only because of business-related goals or needs.

 Violating company policies

 Poor job performance

 Finally, employers who are bound to a contract are obligated to observe the duty of good faith and fair dealing.
-An employer’s breach of this duty requires extreme behavior such as falsifying a record of poor performance or terminating employment to avoid financial or legal obligations such as eligibility for health insurance or stock options.
+An employer’s breach of this duty requires extreme behavior such as falsifying records or terminating employment to avoid financial or legal obligations, such as eligibility for health insurance or stock options.

 Offers of Employment